real-re/nsv2-website/docs/about/download/index.en.md

 | macOS    | 64-bit / arm64 (M1+) | macOS 12.1 64-bit          |

-!!! hint "Android user"
+!!! tip "Android user"

     `armeabi-v7a` and `arm64-v8a` architectures are supported.

-!!! hint "Windows user"
+!!! tip "Windows user"

     If you don't have any vc redist package installed, you should download and install the latest version of `MSVBCRT.AIO`.

     [:material-download: Download MSVBCRT.AIO](https://ghpym.lanzoui.com/b00ze15ab){ .md-button }

-!!! hint "Linux user"
+!!! tip "Linux user"

     requires `gtk3`.